andymbryant/llm-data-mapper/README.md

 ## Overview
 This app uses an LLM to generate a mapping between a source and target (template) schema, executing python code to complete the transformation.
 Of course, there are more efficient ways to create such a pipeline, but this is mostly an exercise in how an LLM would perform and how it might contribute to a human-in-the-loop ETL user experience.

+A guiding principle is that the LLM should do the mapping, not the transforming.
+For large datasets, we will quickly bump up against the constraint of time, token cost, and context window length.

 ## Tech
 - Langchain
 - OpenAI (GPT-4 ChatCompletion)